Tartine

 Tartine is a small, US-based bakery chain.
-As of February 2022, it operates three locations in the San Francisco Bay Area, five in Los Angeles, and six in Seoul, South Korea.
+As of February 2022, it operates three locations in the San Francisco Bay Area, five in Los Angeles, and six in Seoul Capital Area, South Korea.
 Its original bakery opened in 2002 in San Francisco's Mission District, at 600 Guerrero Street.

 History

 Tartine (the word means "open faced sandwich" in French) opened in 2002, on the site of two previous bakeries, Carl's Bakery, then Lady Baltimore Bakery.
 Elisabeth Prueitt and Chad Robertson, its owners, had previously run the Wood-Fire Baking in Point Reyes and Bay Village Breads in Mill Valley.
 After the success of their San Francisco bakery they also opened the nearby Bar Tartine in 2006 and published a book of recipes from their bakery.